Vesper-Works/OuterWildsOnline/README.md

 Once the mod is downloaded, press the CONNECT TO SERVER button and then RESUME EXPEDITION.

+### Main server is offline, if you would like to create your own server you still can however!

 Currently Synced:<br />
 - Player body.<br />
   - Player flashlight.<br />